Get assessment-ready for CMMC without rebuilding your security program

 What is CMMC?

-The CMMC 2.0 final rule was published in the Federal Register on October 15, 2024, and took effect on December 16, 2024.
-The companion DFARS rule — which embeds CMMC requirements into actual defense contracts — took effect on November 10, 2025, marking the start of real enforcement.
+The CMMC 2.0 program rule (32 CFR Part 170) was published in the Federal Register on October 15, 2024, and took effect on December 16, 2024.
+The companion DFARS rule (48 CFR) was published on September 10, 2025, and took effect on November 10, 2025 — the moment CMMC moved from a program on paper to an enforceable contract requirement.
+When we talk about "CMMC" today, we mean CMMC 2.0 as enforced through DFARS.

 The three CMMC levels

-- Level 1 — Foundational covers basic safeguarding of Federal Contract Information (FCI).
-It requires 17 practices drawn from FAR 52.204-21 and is verified through annual self-assessment.
+- Level 1 — Foundational.
+Covers the basic safeguarding of Federal Contract Information (FCI).
+It requires 17 practices drawn directly from FAR 52.204-21.
+Any organization that processes FCI under a DoD contract must meet Level 1.
+It is verified through an annual self-assessment with a senior official affirming the results in the Supplier Performance Risk System (SPRS).

-- Level 2 — Advanced protects Controlled Unclassified Information (CUI).
-It requires all 110 security requirements from NIST SP 800-171 Rev 2 and can be verified through self-assessment or third-party C3PAO assessment depending on the contract.
+- Level 2 — Advanced.
+Protects Controlled Unclassified Information (CUI).
+It requires all 110 security requirements from NIST SP 800-171 Rev 2 across 14 control families.
+Level 2 has two assessment paths — self-assessment for less sensitive CUI, and third-party C3PAO assessment for more sensitive CUI or critical programs.
+Level 2 is where most defense contractors will land.

 Who needs CMMC?